 - Demonstrate all moves to the patient.
-Use clear, concise and short directions. - Lock the brakes on wheelchairs and other devices, if equipped. - Position the patient's feet directly under his or her knees. - Communicate the timing of the transfer.
-This should be done by one caregiver. - Establish a wide, staggered stance, slightly offset from the patient's midline, e.g., align your right shoulder with the patient's right shoulder.
+Use clear, concise and short directions. - Lock the brakes on wheelchairs and other devices, if equipped. - Position the patient's feet directly under his or her knees. - Communicate the timing of the transfer. - Establish a wide, staggered stance, slightly offset from the patient's midline, e.g., align your right shoulder with the patient's right shoulder.
 Remember: The key to patient participation is getting them to lean forward. - If needed, provide added support by placing your foot or knee up against the patient's foot or knee.